Oahu with Kids: Honolulu, North Shore, and Everything In Between

 Plate Lunch Culture

-The plate lunch is the quintessential Hawaiian meal: a protein (usually teriyaki chicken, kalua pork, or loco moco), two scoops of white rice, and a scoop of macaroni salad.
-It is hearty, it is affordable, and kids love it because, well, it is basically everything kids already want to eat.
+The plate lunch is the quintessential Hawaiian meal: a protein (usually teriyaki chicken, kalua pork, or loco moco), two scoops of white rice, a scoop of macaroni salad.
+Hearty, affordable, and kids love it because, well, it's basically everything kids already want to eat.

 Rainbow Drive-In near Waikiki has been serving plate lunches since 1961 and is a perfect introduction.
-The portions are generous and prices are reasonable.
+Generous portions, reasonable prices.
 For something more local, try Helena's Hawaiian Food in Kalihi for authentic poi, laulau, and pipikaula.
 Helena's has been around since 1946 and won a James Beard Award.
-It is the real deal.
+The real deal.

 On the North Shore, Giovanni's Shrimp Truck in Kahuku is legendary.
-The garlic shrimp is messy, garlicky perfection, and kids can run around the open-air seating area while you eat.
-There are several shrimp trucks in the Kahuku area, and honestly, they are all good.
+The garlic shrimp is messy garlicky perfection and kids can run around the open-air seating area while you eat.
+There are several shrimp trucks in the Kahuku area and honestly they're all good.

 The Great Shave Ice Debate

-Shave ice, not shaved ice, is a Hawaii institution, and every family needs to try it.
-The two most famous spots are Matsumoto Shave Ice in Haleiwa and Island Snow in Kailua (a favorite of the Obama family during their Hawaiian vacations).
+Shave ice, not shaved ice, is a Hawaii institution and every family needs to try it.
+The two most famous spots are Matsumoto Shave Ice in Haleiwa and Island Snow in Kailua (a favorite of the Obamas during their vacations).

-Here is the local secret: order yours with ice cream on the bottom and condensed milk on top.
-The combination of fluffy shaved ice with tropical syrup flavors, a layer of creamy vanilla ice cream, and sweet condensed milk drizzled over the top is transcendent.
-Kids will want one every single day, and frankly, so will you.
+Local secret: order yours with ice cream on the bottom and condensed milk on top.
+The combination of fluffy shaved ice with tropical syrup, a layer of creamy vanilla ice cream, and sweet condensed milk drizzled over the top is transcendent.
+Kids will want one every single day, and frankly so will you.

 For an under-the-radar pick, try Uncle Clay's House of Pure Aloha in Aina Haina.
-They use all-natural syrups with no artificial flavors, and the quality difference is noticeable.
-My kids say it is the best on the island, and I agree with them.
+They use all-natural syrups with no artificial flavors and the quality difference is noticeable.
+The boys say it's the best on the island and I agree.

 Other Must-Try Spots

-For poke, Ono Seafood on Kapahulu Avenue is where locals go.
-Their ahi poke is some of the freshest you will find anywhere.
+For poke, Ono Seafood on Kapahulu is where locals go.
+Their ahi poke is some of the freshest you'll find anywhere.
 Even kids who are hesitant about raw fish often become poke converts after trying the shoyu ahi here.
+(Yes, I will fight anyone over Foodland Pupukea vs. Tamura's, but Ono Seafood is its own category.)

 Getting Around Oahu: Car or No Car?